 It shall be the responsibility of the General Contractor (GC - includes titles of Construction Manager/ Superintendent), to have all applicable applications and permits completed by the responsible party or trade.

-Modifications or changes to construction plans after having been reviewed for code compliance by the city will again require review and approval by the city changes may not be made without written approval.
-A revised permit application will be required, with revised construction valuation.
+Modifications or changes to construction plans after having been reviewed for code compliance by the city will again require review and approval by the city; changes may not be made without written approval.
+A revised permit application will be required, with a revised construction valuation.

 Permits must be picked up and posted on the front of the building or outside in a protective cover before a job begins.